-- (i) The span period of the programme is four years from the date of registration in the programme. - (ii) The minimum marks for passing the examination for each semester shall be 40% in each paper and 50% in aggregate for all the courses of the semester. - (iii) To be eligible for promotion to the second year of the programme, a student must clear successfully at least 12 papers out of the 16 papers offered during first year of the programme. - (iv) The degree shall be awarded to successful students on the basis of the combined results of first year and second year examinations as follows: - Securing 60% and above : Ist Division - - All other : IInd Division - (v) A student to be eligible for award of degree has to clear all the papers offered during two-year programme within the span period.
+- (i) The span period of the programme is four years from the date of registration in the programme. - (ii) The minimum marks for passing the examination for each semester shall be 40% in each paper and 50% in aggregate for all the courses of the semester. - (iii) To be eligible for promotion to the second year of the programme, a student must clear successfully at least 12 papers out of the 16 papers offered during first year of the programme. - (iv) The degree shall be awarded to successful students on the basis of the combined results of first year and second year examinations as follows:

+Securing 60% and above : Ist Division -All other : IInd Division

+- (v) A student to be eligible for award of degree has to clear all the papers offered during two-year programme within the span period. - (vi) The candidates will be required to pass in the external examination of 80 marks.

-The Institute/Universities may evolve their own Grading System for evaluation.
+The Institute/University may evolve their own Grading System for evaluation.